Your 10-Day Rapid Weight Loss Plan, Crafted by Dietitians

 Day 7: Start Smart

-Eat the bulk of your calories before 3 p.m. and you’re more likely to be slim than your splurge-at-dinner peers, says a 2013 International Journal of Obesity study.
-(Psst…celebrities swear by these 20 lunch orders!)
+Eat the bulk of your calories before 3 p.m. and you’re more likely to be slim than your splurge-at-dinner peers, says an International Journal of Obesity study.

 “A healthy jumpstart should always include at least 50 percent fresh vegetables,” Kaufman says.
 And regardless of which meal packs the most calories, “always make sure to have a lean protein at breakfast, lunch, and dinner,” she adds.